beemojs/beemo/docs/drivers/babel.md

 ## Usage

 In your configuration module, install the driver, Babel, and any plugins and presets.
-Create a file at `configs/babel.js` in which to house your Babel configuration.
+Create a file at `configs/babel.js` or `lib/configs/babel.js` in which to house your Babel configuration.

 In your consuming project, enable the driver by adding `babel` to your `drivers` config.